NikaOrl/next-range-selector/src/stories/default.md

 - min: number (default 0) - minimum of the range;
 - max: number (default 100) - maximum of the range;
 - useKeyboard: boolean (default true);
-- interval: number (default 1) - interval between values;
+- interval: number (default 1) - step between values;
 - process: boolean (if [borders]=true, then default false, if [borders]=false, then default true) - show process (area between dots);
 - duration: number (default 0.5) - css "transition-duration" - the animation duration of the dot and the process in seconds;
 - tabIndex: number (default 1);